 From about the time my adolescent hormones started to make themselves felt, I began to hear tales about Vincent motorcycles.
-Then, as now, my preference was for an Egli Vincent, which is the creation of Swiss motorcycle racer Fritz Egli, who, upon finding he had reached the upper handling limits of a standard Vincent frame, turned around and built his own.
+Then, as now, my preference was for an Egli Vincent, which is the creation of Swiss motorcycle racer Fritz Egli, who, upon finding he had reached the upper handling limits of a standard Vincent frame, turned around and built his own, to which he fitted the famous Vincent 1000cc twin engine.

 This is the machine we’re after – well, close anyway.
 The photographer is unknown.

-Now, where was I?
-That’s right, my Egli Trident Project.
-It should come as no surprise that engines once fitted to the fastest, most expensive, most exclusive motorcycles on offer throughout the fifties are not exactly lying around gathering dust waiting for Egli Vincent fans to stub their toe on.
+It should come as no surprise that engines from the fastest, most expensive, most exclusive motorcycles on offer throughout the fifties are not exactly lying around gathering dust waiting for Egli Vincent fans to stub their toe on.
 Nope, they are as rare as rocking-horse poo.
 Luckily, I have a plan.

 Triumph motorcycles are a passion that extends back to my teenage years because those same adolescent hormones that were bouncing about at the thought of a Vincent Black Shadow also had to compete against the Triumph Bonneville.
 I remember the first time I saw a gleaming gold Triumph Bonneville as clearly as if it was yesterday.
 It was in fact 1974 I was on holiday at the seaside town of Augusta, South-West, Western Australia.
 That Bonneville changed my life and I knew one day I would own one.
 In hindsight, I didn’t have to wait all that long, by the time I was 18 I had my first Triumph and a life-long relationship with the brand was commenced.